EuniceOlorunshola/DatabaseandtheWeb_Project2/README.md

 f.
 Get the name(s) of the youngest performer(s).

 g.
 Get the names of performers who have directed some actor who is older than them.

+# XSLT
+  * (I) Movies

+  Consider the XML document movies.xml.
+  Write XSLT programs to display a Web page to browse all movies based on the first letter of the movie title.
+  The top of the Web page should have the letters of the alphabet A through Z hyperlinked.
+  On clicking the hyperlink for a letter the lower part of the screen should display movies whose titles begin with that letter.
+  Each of the movies in the listing should display the full title with the year in parentheses.
+  They should also be sorted by year in descending order.
+The title of the movie should be hyperlinked and upon clicking the hyperlink the details of the individual movie should be displayed below the list of movies.